kredati/cin430f19/schedule.md

 * Patrick Jagoda, “Gamification and Other Forms of Play”
 * Jane McGonigal, selections from _Reality is Broken_
 * Group play: _Journey_
-* Group activity the fifth: Gamify your life
+* Group activity the sixth: Gamify your life
+* Group activity the seventh: Get on with your final projects

 #### 11/4: Fall break